code-ink-space/directoryph/src/home.md

 **A curated directory of links to online Filipino destinations.**

-Submit suggestions by opening an issue in [GitHub](https://github.com/code-ink-space/directoryph/issues/new).
+Submit suggestions by opening an issue on [GitHub](https://github.com/code-ink-space/directoryph/issues/new).

 *You can also access these categories from the left sidebar.*